Damilola1200/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-function that prints the length of a string
+function prints a string followed by new line